alexklibisz/elastiknn/readme.md

 # ElastiKnn

-ElastiKnn is a plugin for nearest neighbors search in Elasticsearch.
+ElastiKnn is an Elasticsearch plugin for exact and approximate nearest neighbors search in dense vector spaces.

 ## Features